lucaspereirasouza/desciclotok/README.md

-# WikiTok
+# desciclotok

-A TikTok-style interface for exploring random Wikipedia articles in multiple languages.
+A TikTok-style interface for (trying to) explore random Wikipedia articles in multiple languages.

 ## Features